 I have been in situations where I have breached warranty provisions but somehow still got away with it.

 Can Shops Refuse To Give You A Refund?
+(Cases Where They Can)

+A store can refuse to give you a refund where you the buyer are clearly in the wrong and your actions were specifically disallowed in their returns policy.
 Below are some of the situations where you may not normally be entitled to a refund.

 One of the drawbacks of impulse buying is that you may end up buying things that you don’t really need.